-Discover the full insider trade history of Bionano Genomics, Inc, a publicly traded company based in United States.
-Shares trade on US US, under the authority of SEC (Form 4).
+Track the Bionano Genomics, Inc stock price and the full directors' dealings record of the company, a listed issuer based in United States.
+Shares are quoted on US US, under the authority of SEC (Form 4).
 Operating in the Healthcare & Pharma sector, Bionano Genomics, Inc has published 1 reports.
 Market capitalisation: €16.4m.
-The latest transaction was reported on 14 May 2021 — Attribution.
+The latest transaction was disclosed on 14 May 2021 (Attribution).
 Among the most active insiders: Holmlin R. Erik.
-The full history is openly available.
+The full history is free.

 1 of 1 declaration